mojaloop/documentation/vuepress/docs/community/tools/pragmatic-rest.md

 ### The Richardson Maturity Model

-Martin Fowler has referenced1 a structured model of RESTful adoption developed by Leonard Richardson and [explained](http://www.crummy.com/writing/speaking/2008-QCon/act3.html) at a QCon talk.
+Martin Fowler has referenced a structured model of RESTful adoption developed by Leonard Richardson and [explained](http://www.crummy.com/writing/speaking/2008-QCon/act3.html) at a QCon talk.
 Fowler refers to this as the Richardson Maturity Model of RESTful design.

 <!-- ![](./assets/diagrams/rest/glory-of-rest.png) -->